TyrfingMjolnir/fmpxmlresult2nodeexpress/README.md

 For using this in FileMaker use File -> Export Records use filetype XML and point to the raw file on github for the [XSLT](https://raw.githubusercontent.com/TyrfingMjolnir/fmpxmlresult2nodeexpress/master/fmpxmlresult2nodeexpress.xslt)

 If you do not like the verbs used for the calls you can have a look [here](http://stackoverflow.com/questions/630453/put-vs-post-in-rest) to do some qualified changes.
-Perhaps using PATCH instead of UPDATE will do you better.
+Perhaps using patch instead of put for your UPDATE will be for the better?

 Sample files
 ---